White dwarf: Type Ia supernovae

-The historical bright SN 1006 is thought to have been a type Ia supernova from a white dwarf, possibly the merger of two white dwarfs.
+The historical bright SN 1006 is thought to have been a Type Ia supernova from a white dwarf, possibly the merger of two white dwarfs.
 Tycho's Supernova of 1572 was also a type Ia supernova, and its remnant has been detected.
-A close candidate to being a survivor of a type Ia supernova is WD 0810-353.
+WD 0810–353, a white dwarf 11 parsecs away from the Sun, is possibly a hypervelocity runaway ejected from a Type Ia supernova, though this has been disputed.

 Post-common envelope binary

-A post-common envelope binary (PCEB) is a binary consisting of a white dwarf and a closely tidally-locked red dwarf (in other cases this might be a brown dwarf instead of a red dwarf).
+A post-common envelope binary (PCEB) is a binary consisting of a white dwarf or hot subdwarf and a closely tidally-locked red dwarf (in other cases this might be a brown dwarf instead of a red dwarf).
 These binaries form when the red dwarf is engulfed in the red giant phase.
 As the red dwarf orbits inside the common envelope, it is slowed down in the denser environment.
 This slowed orbital speed is compensated with a decrease of the orbital distance between the red dwarf and the core of the red giant.
 The red dwarf spirals inwards towards the core and might merge with the core.
 If this does not happen and instead the common envelope is ejected, then the binary ends up in a close orbit, consisting of a white dwarf and a red dwarf.
 This type of binary is called a post-common envelope binary.
 The evolution of the PCEB continues as the two dwarf stars orbit closer and closer due to magnetic braking and by releasing gravitational waves.
-The binary might evolve at some point into a cataclysmic variable, and therefore post-common envelope binaries are sometimes called pre-cataclysmic variables.
+The binary might then evolve into one of several dramatic outcomes: a high-field magnetic white dwarf, a white dwarf pulsar, a double-degenerate binary, or even a Type Ia supernova.
+Because a PCEB may evolve at some point into a cataclysmic variable, some of them are also called pre-cataclysmic variables.